 - £30 Stake Returned at 4/1 = £150 (£120 in winnings + £30 free bet value)

-In this final example you will notice that the higher free bet token now provides a greater profit, even though the stake has not been returned.
+In this final example you will notice that the higher free bet token now provides a greater return, even though the stake has not been returned.

 Most bog standard matched bets these days are in the stake not-returned format, so in most cases this is a moot point.
 However, there are still a few kicking around that pay out both the winnings from the free bet as well as the free bet value itself and it’s something to bear in mind.

-What Are The Requirements To Claim The Bonus?
+What Do You Need to Do To Claim The Bonus?

 The next thing to look at are the requirements to get the bonus.
 There are quite a few different ways that the betting sites use to establish eligibility – we’ve listed these below in order of preference (best to worst), specifically looking at the value of the offer compared to the trigger requirements.

 - No Deposit Free Bets – These are rare and at any one time there are only one or two betting sites offering them.
 They are one of the best forms of free bet offer as they are given to new customers when they sign up – without needing any kid of deposit.
-Some of the betting sites may require you to register a credit or debit card to verify your identity and to protect against under age gambling.
-At time of writing, two betting sites were offering this kind of bet – Sky (£10 free) and Betfred (£10 free).
+Some of the betting sites may require you to register a debit card to verify your identity and to protect against under age gambling.

 - Low Deposit Free Bets – A bridge between no deposit bets and matched bets are low deposit bets.
 By this we mean low in relation to the value of the bet, rather than low in absolute value – although the amount that these kind of bets are for is usually at the lower end of the scale.
 For example, you may find that you can claim a £20 free bet by signing up and betting £5.

 - First Deposit Bonus – These kind of offers can often be as good as a matched bet, depending on the requirements that come attached.
 Here you receive a bonus amount relative to your initial deposit.
-For example, Bet365 offer a 100% match on your first deposit worth up to £200.
-These bonuses and qualifying must be turned over a specific number of times before they can be withdrawn (the requirements for the Bet365 offer are 4x the value of the bonus).
+For example, you may be able to claim a 100% match on your first deposit worth up to £200.
+These bonuses and qualifying must then be turned over a specific number of times before they can be withdrawn.
 Higher match percentages are preferred, with the maximum usually being around 100%.
-So a 100% match up to £200 is often preferable to a 25% bonus up to £250 as the risk to your own funds is lower (£200 vs £1000).
+So a 100% match up to £200 is often preferable to a 25% bonus up to £250 as it requires less of your own funds (£200 vs £1000).

-- No Lose Bets – Some players find no lose bets as a little bit deceptive as they aren’t really as they sound.
-A no lose bet is a form of matched bet that is only given if your qualifying bet loses.
+- “Money Back” Bets – Some players find money back bets as a little bit deceptive as they aren’t really as they sound.
+This is a form of matched bet that is only given if your qualifying bet loses.
 If it wins, you do not receive any free bets.
 A better name for these might be ‘second chance bets’, which describes them a little more accurately.
 Some sites give you the value of your bet in cash, but it’s more common for it to be a free bet.